mark-watson/SwiftAI-book/manuscript/preface.md

 I enjoy writing and your support helps me write new editions and updates for my books and to develop new book projects.
 Thank you!

+## Cover Art

+The cover picture was taken by [WikiMedia Commons user Keta](https://commons.wikimedia.org/wiki/User:Keta) and is available for use under the Creative Commons License CC BY-SA 2.5.

 ## Acknowledgements

 I thank my wife Carol for editing this manuscript, finding typos, and suggesting improvements.